A holiday in Rome people will not forget

 1. Ultimatum / Open Fire 2.
 Tormented We Fall 3.
 Progressive Mental Deterioration (Dementia) 4.
 Omnipotent Phantasies 5.
 The Gathering 6.
 Reach The Sun 7.
 Reflections Of A Lost Past

-Even if Eudoxis were veterans of speed/thrash metal in Canada, it took quite a long time before the band's full-length release Open Fire saw the light of day.
+Even though Eudoxis were veterans of speed/thrash metal in Canada, it took quite a long time before the band's full-length release Open Fire saw the light of day.
 The result is a collection of fairly nice ideas but definitely not the most intense effort around.
 The style is actually sometimes surprisingly similar to Mortal Sin's customary rhythmic sound, fox example.
 In case of Eudoxis the production could have been a bit more rough, as now the final mix seems to be missing some edge.
 While the songs feature satisfying basic riffage, many of them are notably lengthy affairs and not always interesting enough to avoid occasional boredom.
 Also, today this album sounds simply very antiquated and not only in a good nostalgic way.
 At least there are enough of memorable moments on Open Fire that it survives the competition with dry feet, despite some drawbacks.

 EVIL OFFERING - We Bring Your Death